The 8th UKI Medicinal Mushrooms Conference 2025

 Food is not included in the price of entry to the conference, but the restaurant at the venue will be providing a range of meals to suit all tastes.
 Orders for meals will be taken in advance during the mid-morning break to allow the kitchen to process them in time, so that the timing of the afternoon programme will not be adversely affected.
 You are also welcome to bring a packed lunch to consume in the conference hall as an alternative to the regular hotel menu, on either of the days.

-Note: Only a limited range of special dietary requirements can be catered for in the restaurant due to the capacity of the kitchen at a large event such as this.
+Note: Only a limited range of special dietary requirements can be catered for in the restaurant due to the capacity of the kitchen to cater for a large event such as this.
 Please be patient with the restaurant staff at our special event.
+Thank you.

 ACCOMMODATION